Share this page with social media websites

 A. DFPS rarely places infants for adoption because children come into the temporary care of the agency due to abuse and neglect.
 The majority of children placed in adoptive care through DFPS are ages 7 to 17.Q.
 How do I obtain a copy of my Texas DFPS Home Study?
 Q. Can we look up information on the different adoption agencies in Texas?

 A. Yes.
 Out-of-state homes must be approved for adoption by agencies licensed or certified to approve adoptive home studies in the state where the home is located.
-Your state's home study and the placement of a child in your home both must meet the Minimum Standards for Child-Placing Agencies prescribed by the Child Care Licensing Division of the Texas Department of Family and Protective Services.
+Your state's home study and the placement of a child in your home both must meet the Minimum Standards for Child-Placing Agencies prescribed by the Child Care Licensing Division of Texas hEALTH & Human Services.
 Texas participates in the Interstate Compact on the Placement of Children.
 This is an agreement among states to cooperate with each other in the interstate placement of children.Q.
 Can Texas children be placed out of the country?

 A. There is no maximum age limit on adoptive parents.
 There is a minimum age requirement of 21, but many older parents make wonderful adoptive parents for older children.Q.
 How long is the waiting list?